Trekking to K2 (Chogori Peak)

 the world.
 This is because of the massiveness in the size of this mountain and

-the numerous unsuccessful attempts made on it by various expeditions, which
+the numerous unsuccessful attempts made on it by various expeditions.
+K2 was firstly climbed on July 31-st, 1954 by Italian

 climbers team lead by Ardito Desio and accompanying him were Lino Lacedelli and